 Planning Your Time

-ČeskýKrumlov can be explored as a day trip from Prague, but to truly enjoy what this town has to offer consider staying one or two nights.
+Český Krumlov can be explored as a day trip from Prague, but to truly enjoy what this town offers, consider staying one or two nights.

 The two main attractions in Český Krumlov are the castle and the theatre, but there are only a few English speaking tours a day (you have to be accompanied by a guide to gain entry).
-This means that you should reserve a place on these tours as soon as you arrive, and then work your day around the tours that you’ve booked.
-If you do happen to forget to book – or you simply don’t want to – there are many Czech tours running throughout the day, so you can always jump on one of these.
+This means that you should reserve a place on these tours as soon as you arrive and then work your day around the tours that you’ve booked.
+If you do happen to forget to book – or you don’t want to – many Czech tours are running throughout the day, so you can always jump on one of these.
 English information sheets are provided.

 Another real highlight to any trip to Český Krumlov should be a paddle down the river to the Zlatá Koruna Abbey, which will take about three hours in all.
 For those looking for spectacular viewpoints, walking up to the top of the Křížový Vrch (Hill of the Cross) allows you to stare down at this town and its riverside setting.
-There are other sites, but they are quite niche – such as puppetry, museum of torture and Egon Schiele art center.
+There are other sites, but they are quite a niche – such as puppetry, the museum of torture and the Egon Schiele art centre.